 As we recently covered, a good poker tournament is hard to find right now.
 And New England is no exception.
 The two Massachusetts casinos (Encore Boston Harbor and MGM Springfield) have made clear that they are in no rush to return to tournament poker.
 The single Rhode Island Casino (Twin River) keeps promising the return of poker, but it has yet to happen.
-Finally, Foxwoods and Mohegan Sun have finally brought tournaments back, but they are few, and have worse structures than several New Hampshire options.
-All of the above leaves New Hampshire as the best game in town for those seeking New England tournament poker action.
+Tournament pickings in New England are slim right now, there is just no way around it.

 Filotimo Casino Monthly $240 Tournament

-Honorable Mention: Filotimo has recently upgraded their Saturday tournament structure to rival the best in New England.
+Honorable Mention: Filotimo has upgraded their alternate Saturday tournament structure to rival the best in New England.
 The 1pm tournament has a $150 buy-in and 30 minute blind levels.
 The starting stack is 25k with another 10k added for a $10 dealer add-on.
 While the big blind ante starts in the third level, levels start moving up gradually and only accelerate at around level 9.
-This tournament has recently been drawing almost 200 runners with top payouts nearing $10,000.
+This tournament has recently been drawing over 100 runners with top payouts nearing $6,000.
 Note that this tournament is very popular, and we strongly recommend that you buy in well ahead of the tournament start to avoid being placed on the (often long) alternate list.

-The sheer size and structure of this tournament make it one of the best tournaments in New England right now.
+The slow structure of this tournament makes it one of the best tournaments in New England right now.